dantaeyoung/GrasshopperChallenges/README.md

 ***

 ### Release notes:

+* v0.5, Jul 13, 2022
+Fixed "Getting Data In and Out" and challenges A - H to be compatible with Rhino 7, Mac & Windows.

 * v0.45, Feb 23, 2019
 Added "Getting Data In and Out" and an introduction to GHPython.